8 Rules to Protect Your eCommerce Platform From Hacking

 In keeping your company safe from hackers, you must layer your security.
 Having multiple layers of security helps to protect your eCommerce environment from cyber criminals, application-level attacks like cross-site scripting (XSS), SQL (Structured Query Language) injections, and other forms of cyber attacks.

 Reliable firewall security and virtual private networks are great choices to prevent hackers from breaching your network and compromising your eCommerce website.
-Also, add an extra layer of security to your website and applications, such as your contact forms, customers' log in page, and search queries.
+Also, add an extra layer of security to your website and applications, such as your contact forms, customers' login page, and search queries.

 H) Provide Security Training To Employees and Customers